Nevada workers’ compensation insurance

 Health insurance providers can deny claims for work-related injuries, so buying this coverage can help protect against expensive medical costs.
 Workers' comp benefits can also help keep your business afloat while you recover from a work injury.

-How much does workers' compensation coverage cost in Nevada?
+How much does workers' compensation insurance cost in Nevada?

-Estimated employer rates for workers’ compensation in Nevada are $0.94 per $100 in covered payroll.
+Estimated employer costs for workers’ compensation in Nevada are $0.84 per $100 of covered wages [PDF].

 Each employer’s cost for worker’s compensation coverage is based on workers’ compensation class codes, which depend on the work duties performed by employees.
 Your workers’ compensation insurance company will determine your cost based on how many employees perform different jobs at your company and their exposure to risk.